d-u-c-t-r-a-n/MazeRunner/README.md

 2. Second click to set END
 3. Third+ clicks to set WALLS
 4. Enter to finalize maze
-5.
+5. Pick your method (1, 2, or 3)
 6.

-This program aims to solve any maze defined by users using DFS, BFS or A Star What I learned:
+This program aims to solve any maze defined by users using DFS, BFS or A Star
+What I learned:
 1. Pygame basics
 2. MVC model